Cognigy/Documentation/docs/en/docs/ai/resources/deploy/endpoints.md

 While an Endpoint is active, you can replace or remove a Snapshot.
 In this case, you need to take into account that there may still be active sessions running on the Endpoint using the old Snapshot.

-This is especially important to know when you have a configuration in which sessions never expire, for example, when using a Webchat Endpoint and [Persistent History](https://github.com/Cognigy/WebchatWidget/blob/master/docs/persistent-history.md).
+Keep in mind, if you have a configuration in which sessions never expire, for example, a Webchat Endpoint with [Persistent History](https://github.com/Cognigy/WebchatWidget/blob/master/docs/persistent-history.md).
 Without modifications, sessions started with Persistent History enabled will not automatically expire.

 When an old Snapshot is replaced with a new one or is deleted, the following rules will be applied to the active session: